DUBLOUR/weather-aggregation/README.md

 # weather-aggregation

-The application aggregates different weather API sources (by default is [OpenWeather](https://openweathermap.org/), [Stormglass.io](https://stormglass.io/), [Weather API](https://www.weatherapi.com/)) and return local temperature, humidity and speed of wind for the requested city.
+The application aggregates different weather API sources (by default is [OpenWeather](https://openweathermap.org/), [Stormglass.io](https://stormglass.io/), [Weather API](https://www.weatherapi.com/)) and returns local temperature, humidity and speed of wind for the requested city.

 ##### Setup: